 “No man is an island.” -John Donne

 According to many researchers, strong social relationships are the most important contributor to enduring happiness for most people.
-Those who are happiest generally devote a great amount of time to their family, friends, and colleagues, nurturing and enjoying those relationships.
+Those who are happiest generally devote a great amount of time to their family, friends, and colleagues.
+They nurture and enjoy those relationships.

 “The centrality of social connections to our health and well-being cannot be overstated….
 One of the strongest findings in the literature on happiness is that happy people have better relationships than do their less happy peers.
 It’s no surprise, then, that investing in social relationships is a potent strategy on the path to becoming happier….
 Happier people are exceptionally good at their friendships, families, and intimate relationships…. people with strong social support are healthier and live longer.”